vaishnav1/JustEat/README.md

 Instructions:

--> Just fork the repository.
+-> Just Clone the repository.

 -> Build and run should get you going.